Malaria

 The risk of disease can be reduced by preventing mosquito bites through the use of mosquito nets and insect repellents or with mosquito-control measures such as spraying insecticides and draining standing water.
 Several medications are available to prevent malaria for travellers in areas where the disease is common.
 Occasional doses of the combination medication sulfadoxine/pyrimethamine are recommended in infants and after the first trimester of pregnancy in areas with high rates of malaria.
-As of 2020, there is one vaccine which has been shown to reduce the risk of malaria by about 40% in children in Africa.
-A pre-print study of another vaccine has shown 77% vaccine efficacy.
-Efforts to develop more effective vaccines are ongoing.
+As of 2023, two malaria vaccines have been endorsed by the World Health Organization.
 The recommended treatment for malaria is a combination of antimalarial medications that includes artemisinin.
-The second medication may be either mefloquine, lumefantrine, or sulfadoxine/pyrimethamine.
+The second medication may be either mefloquine (noting first its potential toxicity and the possibility of death), lumefantrine, or sulfadoxine/pyrimethamine.
 Quinine, along with doxycycline, may be used if artemisinin is not available.
-It is recommended that in areas where the disease is common, malaria is confirmed if possible before treatment is started due to concerns of increasing drug resistance.
-Resistance among the parasites has developed to several antimalarial medications; for example, chloroquine-resistant P. falciparum has spread to most malarial areas, and resistance to artemisinin has become a problem in some parts of Southeast Asia.
+In areas where the disease is common, malaria should be confirmed if possible before treatment is started due to concerns of increasing drug resistance.
+Resistance among the parasites has developed to several antimalarial medications; for example, chloroquine-resistant P. falciparum has spread to most malaria-prone areas, and resistance to artemisinin has become a problem in some parts of Southeast Asia.

 The disease is widespread in the tropical and subtropical regions that exist in a broad band around the equator.
 This includes much of sub-Saharan Africa, Asia, and Latin America.
-In 2020 there were 241 million cases of malaria worldwide resulting in an estimated 627,000 deaths.
-Approximately 95% of the cases and deaths occurred in sub-Saharan Africa.
-Rates of disease have decreased from 2010 to 2014 but increased from 2015 to 2020.
+In 2023, some 263 million cases of malaria worldwide resulted in an estimated 597,000 deaths.
+Around 95% of the cases and deaths occurred in sub-Saharan Africa.
+Rates of disease decreased from 2010 to 2014, but increased from 2015 to 2021.
+According to UNICEF, nearly every minute, a child under five died of malaria in 2021, and "many of these deaths are preventable and treatable".
 Malaria is commonly associated with poverty and has a significant negative effect on economic development.
 In Africa, it is estimated to result in losses of US$12 billion a year due to increased healthcare costs, lost ability to work, and adverse effects on tourism.
+The malaria caseload in India decreased by 69% from 6.4 million cases in 2017 to two million cases in 2023.
+Similarly, the estimated malaria deaths decreased from 11,100 to 3,500 (a 68% decrease) in the same period.